min2ha/ukwa-site/content/target/53792/index.en.md

   "subject": "UK General Election 2017"
 }

-# Employers for Childcare: Politicians are back on the campaign trail – what are the key issues parents can raise on the doorstep?

 Employers For Childcare’s Manifesto 2017 sets out the key issues that they believe should be prioritised.
 It is a tool for them to lobby politicians AND a tool for parents to raise issues on the doorstep.